 A ceremony honoring those that fought and gave so bravely for their country.

-Their believe in freedom during World War II.
+Their belief in freedom during World War II.

 It is hard to put into words exactly how amazed I felt about taking part in this ceremony.
 For me to hear these people, the last of their generation speak of the horrors that they experienced, the life long friendships they forged and the strength and fortitude that was theirs for the rest of their lives.

 They all spoke of a believe that it was their God that got them through events that they should not have lived through.